hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

 For more information, see :ref:`stop-sawtooth-docker-label`.

-Step 1: Download the Docker Compose file
+Step 1: Download the Docker Compose File
 ----------------------------------------

 Download the Docker Compose file for a multiple-node network,